cf-law/Unity_RPG_WIP/README.md

 # Unity_RPG_WIP

 This is an in development top down, turn based RPG developed using the Unity engine.
 This is meant to be a testing ground as well as an exploration of the Unity engine for myself.
+This was done following various tutorials as well as helpful articles and guides online, and, as stated before, should be treated as a test of Unity as well as coding using C#, rather than an entirely original product coded from the ground up.

 ## Planned features: